-Are you based in the UK, France, Germany, Austria or The Netherlands?
-If so, you can buy the starter kit to join the Stampin’ Up! community.
+Stampin’ Up!
+Europe is available to those are are based in the UK, France, Germany, Austria or The Netherlands.
+If you are in any of these countries, you can join and buy the starter kit and become part of the Stampin’ Up! community.
 It is your choice as whether you choose to be your best customer or take it further and become a self-employed independent demonstrator and share Stampin’ Up! at classes, parties and other events.
 The opportunity is available to suit you and what you want from it.
+I certainly won’t pressure you to do something you are simply not interested in, but if you want to take Stampin’ Up! to the next level, I am here to help.

 To join Stampin’ Up! and benefit from the discount/commission, there is a requirement for you to purchase the excellent value starter kit for £99 (129€).
 This is fully customisable, you choose any current products to the value of £130.
 You also receive a free business pack when you join.
-Please note though, there is no pressure from me or from Stampin’ Up! on how you choose to ‘do’ Stampin’ Up!
+As I mentioned above though, there is no pressure from me or from Stampin’ Up! on how you choose to ‘do’ Stampin’ Up!
 You may think there is a catch, there are none, you don’t have to pay anything back or return product.

 What are the quarters and the minimum?